 Always talk to a doctor before implementing herbal medicines in your treatment regimen.

 While spasticity is typically caused by an underlying condition or disease, it can be triggered by a variety of factors.
-Fatigue and stress can trigger spasticity, as can moving positions suddenly, high humidity, extreme hot and cold, infections, and tight clothing.
+Fatigue and stress can trigger spasticity, as can moving positions suddenly, high humidity, extreme heat and cold, infections, and tight clothing.
 Avoiding these triggers is a natural way to help reduce symptoms.

 Stretching every day can actually make your muscles longer.
 This can help to prevent muscle shortening and decrease spasticity.
 Focusing your stretching on large muscle groups can improve your mobility and range of motion, while exercises that focus on small muscle groups can improve coordination and strength to improve your ability to perform daily tasks.